 We observe the progress that children make, using the EYFS tracking sheets and note any child who appears to be having difficulties in any area of learning & development.
 If a child needs extra support we will prepare an individual learning plan with the parents help.
 The plan will be reviewed on a regular basis. if we feel a child's needs are not being adequately met at our setting, we will seek help and advice from outside agencies.

 we use the ECAT monitoring tool to assess children's speech and language.
 EYFS tracking sheets are assessed once a term and a progress report is written to give to the parents.
 We use cohort tracking sheets which are updated each term, this helps to monitor all children's progress and we can identify any gaps in our curriculum provision.
-We are able to access place plus funding when required.
+We are able to access the early years inclusion grant, if required.